-Our staff at Mountain View Equine Hospital is filled with passionate animal lovers who are here to help you and your pet!
-They are highly trained and dedicated to making sure that your pets receive the care and compassion they deserve every time they walk in the door!
+Our staff at Mountain View Equine Hospital is filled with passionate animal lovers who are here to help you and your horse!
+They are highly trained and dedicated to making sure that your equine companion receive the care and compassion they deserve every time they walk in the door!

 Acupuncture has been used to treat various medical conditions in both humans and animals for over 3,000 years.
-At Mountain View Equine Hospital we are pleased to offer equine acupuncture to our clients as a treatment option for several conditions including musculoskeletal disorders, back pain, and to minimize the side effects of chemotherapy.
+All horses can benefit from acupuncture.
+At Mountain View Equine Hospital we are pleased to offer equine acupuncture and electro-acupuncture to our clients as a treatment option for several conditions including musculoskeletal disorders, pain relief from injury, trauma, and arthritis, increasing strength and stamina, improving coordination of neurological horses, improving lung function and promoting healing.

 During treatment, a certified veterinary acupuncturist will insert ultra-fine, sterilized needles into the skin and underlying tissues at specific locations known as acupoints.
 Acupoints are typically areas with free nerve endings and trigger the nervous system to respond when stimulated.
 Stimulation of acupoints by needles can be accomplished through rotation, weak electrical currents, or heat.
 The stimulation prompts the body to heal and restore normal function to the muscle, joints, and other bodily systems within the area.